-The Company did not have any equity transactions during the period.
-The table below presents the Company's common share data as of the date of this MD&A. Subsequent to period end the company acquired and returned 600,000 shares to treasury.
+The Company did not have any equity transactions during the period other than acquiring and returning 600,000 shares to treasury.
+The table below presents the Company's common share data as of the date of this MD&A.

-Number Common Shares, issued and outstanding 13,650,000 Stock options convertible into common shares - Warrants
+Number Common Shares, issued and outstanding 13,650,000 Stock options convertible into common shares - Warrants -